RUTlib/rutlib-js/README.md

 #### Format RUT

-Format a RUT to a valid format.
+This function takes a RUT and formats it according to the RUT format conventions, with the option to add or not separation points every three digits.

 | Function  | Params                                               | Return | Description          |
 | --------- | ---------------------------------------------------- | ------ | -------------------- |